medly/configs/packages/webpack-config/README.md

 ## About

-webpack configuration recommended by Medly to bundle the assets in your projects.
+webpack configuration is recommended to bundle the assets in your projects.

 > Shared [webpack config](https://webpack.js.org/configuration/)

 ## Install

+With Yarn:

 ```shell
 yarn add -D @medly/webpack-config